bbajcetic/Mindr/README.md

 mindr is a cross-platform emotion monitoring app, essential for every smart home.
-The app is tailored to provide an unintrusive and private solution to keep track of a child's well-being during all those times we can't be with them.
+The app is tailored to provide an unintrusive and private solution to keep track of a child's well-being during all those times you can't be with them.

 ## How it works